victorshinya/awesome-ibmcloud/README.md

 *List of resources to learn more about IBM Cloud and services.*

+* [API Docs](https://cloud.ibm.com/apidocs) - API Docs lists the documentation of the APIs supported on IBM Cloud.
 * [Documentation](https://cloud.ibm.com/docs) - Learn more about a specific service reading the service's documentation.
 * [Enterprise Design Thinking](https://www.ibm.com/design/thinking/) - Apply design thinking to complex teams, problems, and organizations.
 * [Getting Started with IBM Cloud](https://cloud.ibm.com/docs/overview/ibm-cloud-platform.html) - What is the IBM Cloud platform?